ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

 In other words, while one may wish to fit the infected spike, doing so would cause the susceptible and recovered values to be so far off that it leads to more error than a bad fit of the infected.
 The SIR model is simply not a good fit to this data.

+Another way to see this result is to notice that both the number of susceptible individuals and recovered individuals are both dropping exponentially at a growing rate at the end of the time after the peak of the infection, which is incompatible with the SIR model's assumptions that the rate of S -> I and I -> R would both drop after the infection's peak.

 ### SIR Forecasting Plots